Alejandbel/pixelplex_nodejs_course/README.md

   - `POST api/v1/auth/logout` - endpoint for logging out:

-## Languages
+## User

 For all the rest endpoint if user is not authorized:

   ```TypeScript
   code: 401